antiboredom/processing.riso/README.md

 }
 ```

-Now that we have Riso objects our black and yellow layers, we can draw graphic elements to each, similar to how you would use a PGraphics object.
-Place the following in setup() to draw an ellipse on the black and an overlapping ellipse on the yellow layer:
+You can draw graphic elements on each layer similar to how you would use a PGraphics object.
+Place the following in setup() to draw an ellipse on the black layer and another on the yellow layer:

 ```java
 background(255); //set the on screen background to be white